This site was created in October, 2007.

 The old and the new covenants are both contracts.
 They have the Elohim-kind (God) as one party of the contract and Man-kind (Jews, Gentiles, men and women of all kinds) as the second party of the contract.

-The moment God begins to consider you as one of the Elohim, all covenants, loose one of the parties - YOU.
-You immediately assume the rights and privileges of the Elohim.
+The moment God begins to consider you to legally be one of the Elohim, all covenants, loose one participant - YOU!
+Immediately you assume the rights and privileges of the Elohim.
 The following are some verses which pertain to such a person:

 I John 3:4- "Beloved, we are God’s children now [literally, right now],"

 (English Standard Version)

 II Cor.
 5:17-"Therefore if anyone is in Christ, he is a